databricks/spark-training/strata_2013/index.md

    </div>
    </div>

-   This should launch 177 Spark tasks on the Mesos cluster.
+   This should launch 177 Spark tasks on the Spark cluster.
    If you look closely at the terminal, the console log is pretty chatty and tells you the progress of the tasks.
    Because we are reading 20G of data from HDFS, this task is I/O bound and can take a while to scan through all the data (2 - 3 mins).
 ￼